lzapffe/ds_portfolio/README.md

-Thank you for looking at my portfolio for the Data Science in R class I took at Wake Forest University.
+Thank you for looking at my portfolio for the Data Science in R class I took at Wake Forest University!
 You can see the webpage with my portfolio at this link: https://lzapffe.github.io/ds_portfolio/index.html